coq/coq/dev/ci/README-developers.md

 For problems related to ML-plugins, if you use `dune build` to build Coq, it will actually be aware of the broken contributions and perform a global build.
-This is very convenient when using `merlin` as you will get a coherent view of all the broken plugins, which full incremental cross-project rebuild.
+This is very convenient when using `merlin` as you will get a coherent view of all the broken plugins, with full incremental cross-project rebuild.

 Advanced GitLab CI information